February 20, 2026

 How to choose the best employee benefits strategy

 You have to be very clear with your objectives because this will tell you which benefits you should offer and how you are going to offer them to your employees.
-Then, review the company’s financial capabilities.
+Then, review your company’s financial capabilities against new benchmarks.

 However, some benefits, such as technology-based benefits, are “double-edged” to save money and provide a better employee experience.